videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/301-conditionalaccess-policy-blueprint-automation/readme.md

 # Step 4: Add a trigger that monitors OneDrive folder for policy blueprint requests

-1. On the Logic App Designer, in the connection box, click `add new`.
+1. On the Logic App Designer, in the connection box, click `Add new`.
 This example uses OneDrive trigger:

    ![Select "When a new email arrives" trigger for email provider](https://github.com/videor/AutoPilotConditionalAccess/blob/master/AutoPilotConditionalAccess/azure-quickstart-templates/301-conditionalaccess-policy-blueprint-automation/images/blueprint1-edit.png)

-   * For Azure work or school accounts, select OneDrive for Business.

 1. If prompted, sign in to your email account with your credentials so that Logic Apps can create a connection to your Onedrive account.